Yevhenbk/flumotion-video-portal/README.md

 #### 3. Access the Application
 Open your browser and navigate to the frontend URL.
 The application will automatically connect to the backend API.

+🎉 **You should see the interface shown in the preview above** - a professional video portal with the player on the left and media gallery on the right!

 ## 🛠️ Tech Stack